MicrosoftDocs/ATADocs/ATPDocs/atp-capacity-planning.md

 |VMWare|Ensure that the amount of memory configured and the reserved memory are the same, or select the following option in the VM setting – **Reserve all guest memory (All locked)**.|
 |Other virtualization host|Refer to the vendor supplied documentation on how to ensure that memory is fully allocated to the VM at all times. |
 |

-When running as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.

 ## <a name="manual-sizing"></a> Domain controller traffic estimation